-In each calendar year, an employee may use up to half of the sick leave he or she they would accrue in that calendar year for the diagnosis, care, or treatment of an existing health condition of, or preventive care for the employee's child, parent, grandparent, grandchild, sibling, spouse, or domestic partner or designated person.
-The employee may designate which type of leave he or she isthey are using.
+In each calendar year, an employee may use up to half of the sick leave they would accrue in that calendar year for the diagnosis, care, or treatment of an existing health condition of, or preventive care for the employee's child, parent, grandparent, grandchild, sibling, spouse, or domestic partner or designated person.
+The employee may designate which type of leave they are using.